 Taste: Fruit jam and salted caramel.
 Pepper and sea spray.
 Some subtle barley extract.
 Undercurrent of smoke rises to dominate at the finish.

-Very much a dram worth taking your time over.
+It’s a whisky worth taking your time over.
 The first time I sampled it was in the famous Pot Still Bar in Glasgow and I very much enjoyed it but since it was one of many that evening I couldn’t draw much of a conclusion from the experience.
 A while later a bottle had found its way into my cabinet at home and I tasted it alongside other recent acquisitions but was left a wee bit disappointed with what I found.
 It seemed to burst onto the palate in an explosion of fruit but very quickly collapsed into smoke and not a lot else.
-I am pleased to say however, that it has fared much better on repeat visits.
+I am pleased to say, however, that it has fared much better on repeat visits.
 Perhaps it needed a wee bit of air in the bottle or a little time to settle down but whatever the case, it is now a much more integrated experience with neither wine, spicy oak or peated spirit dominating.
-I’m not sure I’d say they sit in harmony with one another you understand, it’s more like they are constantly battling for your attention, changing positions like a closely run three-man race.
+I’m not sure I’d say they sit in harmony with one another, it’s more like they are constantly battling for your attention, changing positions like a closely run three-man race.
 A good dram, slightly hindered by the kind of price point that makes you wince but stops short of making you weep.

 Visit the Kilchoman website here.